tamirshor7/Latents-Guided-Thermography/README.md

 In our experiments described in the paper we compare between training the encoder over grayscale thermographies and RGB-heatmap thermographies.
 The choice between data types is controlled by the --gray flag.
 To train the encoder you must run the main_latent.py script as follows:
 <pre>
-python main_latent.py --gray <if set, train over grayscale data> --cfg-path <path to folder containing config yaml files. ./config by default>
+python main_latent.py --gray &lt;If if set, train over grayscale data &gt; --cfg-path &lt;If path to folder containing config yaml files. ./config by default&gt;
 </pre>
 If you are using your own custom dataset, make sure to add your config file pointing to this dataset to the config folder.
 See example in "config/dmr_cfg.yaml".